paulirom/CodeClub/content/post/General_Linear_Mixed_Models.md

 ---
 title: General Linear Mixed Models in R
 subtitle:
-author: Julia Schräder
+author: Julia SchrÃ¤der
 date: 2023-04-19
-tags: ["General Linear Mixed Models"]
+tags: ["General Linear Mixed Models", "lmer4"]
 output: md_document
 ---

 This is an example for a general linear mixed model.
-Study details can be found here:
+A Generalized Linear Mixed Model (GLMM) is a statistical framework that combines elements of generalized linear models and mixed-effects models.
+GLMMs are used to analyze data with non-normal response variables while accounting for random effects.
+They model various types of response variables, such as binary or count outcomes, and consider the correlation structure in the data through random effects.
+GLMMs are useful in analyzing complex data structures with hierarchical or nested relationships and are applied in various fields.

+The script uses a dataset from this study:

 https://doi.org/10.1016/j.concog.2023.103493

-# Study design
+# study design

 ![A = Study 1; B = Study 2](https://user-images.githubusercontent.com/54576554/204008729-5d3d16d1-6b93-4a4b-96ca-2b17e66a0614.png)

-# First load packages
+# load packages

 ```{r}
 library(lme4)         # mixed model package